-\begin{proof} We make some, standard, assumptions about the representation of the input.
+\begin{proof} We make some standard assumptions about the representation of the input.
 Assume that we can iterate over the nodes in $G$ in time $O(n)$.
-Also, when we access node $z\in V\cup F$, we can iterate over its neighbours in time $O({\rm deg}(z))$.
-Furthermore, for each $z\in V$ we can access to the configuration $\bsigma(z)$ and $\btau(z)$ in time $O(1)$.
-Finally, we assume that each of the steps in \eqref{eq:UpdateRuleA}, \eqref{eq:UpdateRuleB} can be implemented in $O(1)$ time.
+Also, for each $z\in V\cup F$, we can iterate over its neighbours in time $O({\rm deg}(z))$.
+Furthermore, for each $z\in V$ we can access the configuration $\bsigma(z)$ and $\btau(z)$ in time $O(1)$.
+Finally, we assume that each of the operations in \eqref{eq:UpdateRuleA} and \eqref{eq:UpdateRuleB} can be implemented in $O(1)$ time.